linode/docs/docs/websites/cms/how-to-install-ghost-cms-with-docker-compose-on-ubuntu-18-04/index.md

 Verify that your blog appears by loading your domain in a web browser.
 It may take a few minutes for Docker to start your services, so try refreshing if the page does not appear when you first load it.

-If your site doesn’t ever appear in your browser, try reviewing the logs generated by Docker for more information.
+If your site doesn’t appear in your browser, review the logs generated by Docker for more information.
 To see these errors:

 1. Shut down your containers: